devnabin/BashCode/README.md

 # Node js
 To debug node application  we should to
-1. Add <mark> dubugger </mark> keyword anywhere in code
+1. Add <mark> debugger </mark> keyword anywhere in code
-1. Then in terminal write
+1. Then in terminal fired following command
  ```bash
  $ node --inspect-brk filename.js
   or